 4. Use a good old-fashioned list

-Whether you’re weighing out the pros and cons of a decision, or you prefer to visually see and compare the differences or potential outcomes on your options, make a list.
-This list will help you make an informed decision by identifying and evaluating all potentially options, and maybe even think of points you had not given a second thought.
+Whether you’re weighing out the pros and cons of a decision, or you prefer to visually see and compare the differences or potential outcomes of your options, make a list.
+This list will help you make an informed decision by identifying and evaluating all potential options and maybe even thinking of points you had not given a second thought.